 News & Events

-Celebrate undergraduate research, creative work, and achievement in the arts and sciences at the First Experiences in Research Symposium, Thursday, April 18, from 4-6 p.m. in the William Pitt Union Ballroom.
+Celebrate undergraduate research, creative work, and achievement in the arts and sciences at the First Experiences in Research Symposium, Thursday, April 17, from 4:30-6 p.m. in the William Pitt Union Assembly Room.
 This symposium provides First Experiences in Research students with the opportunity to exhibit, present, and promote their research to the University of Pittsburgh community.

-This symposium highlights the work of 175 students who participated in First Experiences in Research through the Office of Undergraduate Research, Scholarship, and Creative Activity.
-These poster presentations showcase research students conducted throughout the spring semester in the natural sciences, social sciences, and humanities.
-For these students, this first foray into faculty-mentored research often serves as a gateway to more sophisticated, independent research.
+This symposium highlights the work of 239 students who participated in First Experiences in Research through the Office of Undergraduate Research, Scholarship, and Creative Activity.
+These poster presentations, as varied as Human Rights in Authoritarian Regimes to Imaging Brain Connectivity in Development, Injury, and Recovery, showcase the research that students conducted throughout the spring semester in the natural sciences, social sciences, and humanities.
+This first foray into faculty-mentored research often serves as a gateway to more sophisticated, independent research for these students.

 As of Fall Term 2010, new Final Examination Conflict Accommodation Guidelines are in effect for undergraduates on the Pittsburgh Campus.
 Under the guidelines, class finals are to be given at the time scheduled by the Registrar and, if under this schedule a student is to take more than two finals on the same day, that student can petition to take the additional exam(s) at an alternative time.
 Read more